top of page

 So, you don’t believe in ideal clients!

-What your target audience cares about will vary while still being related to what you do.
+What your target audience cares about will vary, while still being related to what you do.
 However, your ideal client will be the person in need of your services, financially able to afford you, credible enough in their field to justify acquiring your expertise, and possess the mental stamina to do the continued work it takes to reap the benefits after working with you.

-Effective business and client relationships hinge on compatibility.
-For example, what a prospect and I will consider to ensure doing business together is a perfect fit.
-Conversely, when one person gets more out of it than the other, “the compatibility” becomes lopsided.
-For example, offering services without knowing what makes someone compatible with you often results in unfulfilling engagements, despite financial gains.
+For example, what a prospect and I will consider doing business together is a perfect fit.
+But when one person gets more out of it than the other, “the compatibility” becomes lopsided.
+For example, financial gains without delivering results.
 This lopsided!
-This imbalance leaves you feeling like you can’t catch a break.

 Visualize it through ‘the circle in the square’ example shown by relationship therapist, Spirit.

-When you haven’t worked with enough clients to understand who you should be working with, this can happen.
-The difference between someone lacking experience and someone financially benefiting off the ignorance of their clients is in the reversed position the one financially benefiting takes.
-Rather than the client being the circle, the business owner is the circle and the client ends up walking away feeling unfulfilled.
-It’s like purchasing food that looks tasty, only to realize that it isn’t.
-But, the business owner still got paid!
+The difference between someone lacking experience and someone financially benefiting from the ignorance of their clients is in the reversed position that the one financially benefiting takes.
+Rather than the client being the circle, the business owner is the circle, and the client ends up walking away feeling unfulfilled.

 Neither of the aforementioned approaches is effective; they are both dysfunctional and avoidable with branding.